barringtb-hash/Consulting-PM-Tool/Docs/deploy-notes-render-vercel.md

    - The repo root includes a `vercel.json` mirroring these commands for Vercel CLI users.

 4. Environment variables in Vercel (Project → Settings → Environment Variables):
-   - `VITE_API_BASE_URL` – the base URL of your Render API, e.g. `https://your-api.onrender.com/api`.
+   - `VITE_API_BASE_URL` – **required**.
+Point this to the Render API base (e.g., `https://your-api.onrender.com/api`) so production traffic reaches the backend instead of falling back to relative paths.

 5. The frontend reads `import.meta.env.VITE_API_BASE_URL` via a small helper and falls back to relative `/api/...` calls when the variable is empty (useful for local proxies).
+In production, the app logs an error if this value is missing to help catch misconfigured deployments.

 ---